goutomroy/ticket_world/README.md

 ## TODO
 * write more tests
-* Before deleting an event seat check whether its occupied or not
 * Implement avoid one - we can only buy tickets in a quantity that will not leave only 1 ticket
 * Integrate `flower` for celery task monitoring.